Cosmological perturbations in SFT inspired non-local scalar field models: Cosmological perturbations formalism

-It is worth noting that despite of the fact that $\frac12N(N-1)$ nontrivial functions $\zeta_{ij}$ can be constructed only $N-1$ are truly independent thanks to the property $\zeta_{ij}+\zeta_{jm}=\zeta_{im}$.
-For example, we can leave only functions $\zeta_{1j}$.
-The two above equations are valid both with and without the CC.
-In these equations all quantities without indexes are collective for all scalar field and the CC (if present).
-Using (\ref{epsrel}) one can find $\varepsilon_\tau=\frac{\varrho}{\varrho_\tau}\varepsilon$.
-The two latter equations govern perturbations of the energy density if we take as the background solution (\ref{tau_sum}) with more than one summand (the previous approach is also valid, of course).
-If for some field the trivial background solution is taken, say $\tau_i=0$ for some $i$, corresponding $i$-s perturbation variables turn out to be trivial as well according to (\ref{trivial}).
+If $\tau_i=0$ for some $i$, corresponding $i$-s perturbation variables turn out to be trivial as well according to (\ref{trivial}).
 In other words it is not possible at least at linear order that modes which are trivial in the background affect perturbations.